CamiloGTR/awesome-software-for-students/README.md

 * [Linux OS](https://www.linux.org/pages/download/) - A list of popular Linux Operating Systems.
 * [NewPipe](https://newpipe.schabi.org/) - A free and open-source media player app that is most well-known as a YouTube client.
 * [GNU Cash](https://www.gnucash.org/) - Multiplatform personal and small-business financial-accounting software.
+* [Vlex](https://vlex.com/) - A comprehensive legal data spanning 100+ countries on an intelligent & intuitive platform that delivers the most relevant results fast.

+* [HEC-RAS](http://www.hec.usace.army.mil/software/hec-ras/) - A program to perform one-dimensional steady flow, one and two-dimensional unsteady flow calculations, sediment transport/mobile bed computations, and water temperature/water quality modeling
+* [SWMM](https://www.epa.gov/water-research/storm-water-management-model-swmm) - A program for planning, analysis, and design related to stormwater runoff, combined and sanitary sewers, and other drainage systems.
+* [HeidiSQL](https://www.heidisql.com/) - A tool to see and edit data and structures from computers running one of the database systems MySQL, MariaDB, Microsoft SQL or PostgreSQL.
+* [Etcher](https://www.balena.io/etcher/) - Flash OS images to SD cards & USB drives, safely and easily.
+* [Schoology](https://www.schoology.com/) - A management system with assessment management to improve student performance, foster collaboration, and personalize learning.
+* [MoodleCloud](https://moodlecloud.com/) - Free version of moodle in the cloud.
+* [RawTherapee](https://rawtherapee.com/) - A cross-platform raw image processing program.
+* [Tropy](https://tropy.org/) - An open-source software that allows you to organize and describe photographs of research material.
+* [DarkTable](https://darktable.org/) - A program that manages your digital negatives and enables you to develop raw images and enhance them.
+* [ImageJ](https://imagej.net/Welcome) - An image processing program designed for scientific multidimensional images.
+* [Aegisub ](http://www.aegisub.org/) - A  tool for creating and modifying subtitles.

 ## Contribute
 Contributions welcome!
 Read [the contribution guidelines first](https://github.com/CamiloGTR/School-Software/blob/master/contributing.md).